zachcorrea/zachcorrea.github.io/_posts/2021-2-02-refactoring and renaming.md

 title: Refactoring and Renaming
 ---

 After completing another round of the bowling-game kata, I decide to try my hand at refactoring and renaming functions.
 Though the code is already readable, I wanted it to be a bit more understandable for my own sake.
-The example src code brought me here:
+My starting point is here:

 ```clojure